03cranec/k8s/kubernetes-templates/sysdig-cloud/0/README.md

 Installing Sysdig in k8s with Rancher<br>

-The following kernel headers are necessary before deploying the agent using the rancher catalog.<br>
+The following kernel headers are necessary before deploying the agent using the Rancher catalog.<br>

 <b>DOCKER</b><br>
 $ sudo ros service enable kernel-headers<br>